nate-strauser/meteor-cookbook/svg-d3/recipe.md

 ----------

 With the introduction of Blaze in Meteor 0.8.0 we now have native SVG rendering support; which gives Meteor applications the ability to easily construct reactive and data driven graphs and charts.
-This can be done without D3 at all.
+This can be done without [D3](http://www.d3js.org) (Data Driven Documents) at all.
 If desired, D3 can be used just for interactivity or to construct the SVG components and process data updates, all while maintaining reactivity.

+If you are not familiar with SVG (Scalable Vector Graphics), take a look at this [wikipedia article](http://en.wikipedia.org/wiki/Scalable_Vector_Graphics).
+Essentially, SVG is a XML based format for defining a two dimensional image via components (lines, circles, etc) that can be scaled without degredation and rendered in all modern web browsers.
+Its a image/graphic that can be rendered directly from XML code, rather than a binary format like PNG, JPG, etc.

+If you new to D3, it is essentially a javascript library for manipulating documents based on data.
+These manipulations are accomplised via HTML, SVG, and CSS.
+Also, be sure to check out some of the [examples](https://github.com/mbostock/d3/wiki/Gallery) to see for yourself the full range of visualizations that D3 can produce.

 ----------